domohuhn/mutation-test/README.md

 return the expected return value, then the mutation was undetected and is added to the results.
-After all mutations were done, the results will be written to the terminal and a report file is generated. mutation-test is free software, as in "free beer" and "free speech".
+After all mutations were done, the results will be written to the terminal and a report file is generated. mutation_test is free software, as in "free beer" and "free speech".

-mutation-test contains a set of builtin rules, that allow you to start testing right away.
+mutation_test contains a set of builtin rules, that allow you to start testing right away.
 However, all rules defining the behaviour of this program can be customized.
 They are defined in XML documents, and you can change:
   - input files and whitelist lines for mutations